 Thesedays fraudulent dealers are using genuine vintage parts and genuine vintage speakers for their lash-ups.
 Repro parts and fake speaker date codes are way too obvious to get away with now.

 For example they might strip down a pair of PA cabinets and then use the tolex, grill material, speakers, piping etc to make a bluesbreaker cabinet.

-This means we need to inspect vintage gear much more closely than in the past, down to the nerdiest of tiny details such as the type of staples, type of glue, or how the tolex has been cut.
+This means we need to inspect vintage Marshall plexi amps much more closely than in the past, down to the nerdiest of tiny details such as the type of staples, type of glue, or how the tolex has been cut.
 If in doubt get an expert opinion.
 But more importantly…

 Always research the seller

 Never buy from a dealer with a bad reputation for selling fakes.
 A leopard can’t change it’s spots.
-Without mentioning any names, the worst offenders from the glory days of the 80’s and 90’s are still very much in business and still trading online using all the big trading websites, namely ebay and reverb.
+Without mentioning any names, the worst offenders from the glory days of the 80’s and 90’s are still very much in business.
+Still trading online using all the big trading websites, namely ebay and reverb.

-An easy way to wriggle out of a bad reputation is to change business names and use other aliases, so always focus your research on the person running the business, not the business name.
+An easy way to wriggle out of a bad reputation is to change business names and use other aliases.
+Always focus your research on the person running the business, not the business name.

 Get Provenance (as best you can)